 If your doctor suspects you may have TOS, you will likely want to run multiple tests for thoracic outlet syndrome.

-TOS can be diagnosed after a physical exam that reveals tenderness in the supraclavicular area, upper body weakness, and / or “pins and needles” in the arms.
+TOS can be diagnosed after a physical exam that reveals tenderness in the supraclavicular area, upper body weakness, and “pins and needles” in the arms.

 Treatment options for thoracic outlet syndrome may include one or more of the following:

-- Physical therapy to help restore normal posture, strengthen key muscles, and relieve compression on affected nerves.
-Heat can also be used to aid stretching / exercises as it relaxes the muscles.
+- Physical therapy helps restore normal posture, strengthen key muscles, and relieve compression on affected nerves.
+Heat can also aid stretching/exercises as it relaxes the muscles.

 - Use of non-steroidal anti-inflammatory drugs (NSAIDs) to help decrease pain.